huycke/BERTopic_Modeling/README.md

-# BERTopic Modeling Repository for [Your Project Area, e.g., Reddit RPG Subreddits]
+# BERTopic Modeling Repository for Reddit RPG Subreddits

-This repository contains code and notebooks for conducting topic modeling experiments using BERTopic, primarily focused on analyzing [Your Data Source, e.g., Reddit comments and submissions].
-The project aims to [Your Main Goal, e.g., identify key discussion themes, track topic evolution, compare topics across communities].
+This repository contains a configurable pipeline for conducting topic modeling experiments using BERTopic.
+It is primarily focused on analyzing text data from sources like Reddit (comments and submissions) or academic papers (e.g., from Semantic Scholar).
+The project aims to identify key discussion themes, track topic evolution, and compare topics across different communities or datasets.

 ## Project Goal

-(Expand on this section.
-What specific questions are you trying to answer?
-What is the expected outcome or contribution of this analysis?)
+The primary goal is to create a reproducible and flexible workflow for topic modeling.
+Specific analysis questions include:
-* Example: Identify the primary topics discussed within selected RPG-related subreddits.
+*   Identifying the primary topics discussed within selected RPG-related subreddits (e.g., `r/DMAcademy`, `r/rpghorrorstories`, `r/dndnext`).
-* Example: Compare the prevalence and nature of topics between subreddits like DMAcademy and rpghorrorstories.
+*   Comparing the prevalence and nature of topics between different subreddits.
-* Example: Analyze how discussion themes change over time.
+*   Analyzing how discussion themes change over time, potentially by filtering data by date ranges.
+*   Contrasting topics from community discussions (Reddit) with those from academic literature (Semantic Scholar).

 ## Repository Structure